 In most cases, homeowners shower far more frequently than they bathe.
 If that’s true for you, then let the shower design dictate options for the bathtub.
 Furthermore, you should incorporate a bathtub only if you’ll actually use the bathtub.
 Some folks mistakenly believe they need a bathtub to maintain the resale value of a home.
 That’s simply not true.
 Particularly if you have a tub in at least one other bathroom, don’t be afraid to eliminate it in your master bathroom.
 You can use that space for a much bigger shower, more storage capacity, or a sitting area.
 Design the bathroom to maximize your family’s daily enjoyment!
 Many prospective home buyers in the future will want the big, luxurious shower as much as you do!
 This is the first and one of the most important of our bathroom ideas!

-Consult with Experts on Plumbing Fixtures Before Remodeling Your Bathroom
+Consult with Experts on Plumbing Fixtures Before a Bathroom Remodel

 If you want a bathtub, then many different sizes and styles exist, such as deck-mounted, freestanding, jetted, air, etc. Research the manufacturers and models diligently to confirm quality performance over time.
 Knowledgeable professionals, such as the experts at Ferguson Bath, Kitchen & Lighting Gallery, will be an incredibly helpful resource.
 Most importantly, sit in the bathtub display at the showroom (no one will laugh) to make sure you like it before you buy it.
 The tub and other plumbing fixtures may not be returnable once purchased and delivered.
 Consequently, share the specifications of all plumbing fixtures with your contractor prior to purchase to confirm everything will fit well in the proposed design.

 Vanity Area Should Provide Comfort and Storage